How Frequent Stomach Upset Can Cause Tooth Erosion

 Are You Experiencing Tooth Sensitivity?

 It could be from erosion of enamel on the inside of your teeth which is difficult for you to see, so it is important to visit us at 172 NYC Dental for your biannual checkups.
 It is at these consultations that you may be diagnosed with GERD, without ever knowing that you had it.
-We are here for you, book your complimentary consultation with 172 NYC Dental today, or call us on 646-921-5541.
+We are here for you, book your complimentary consultation with 172 NYC Dental today, or call us at 646-921-5541.